 Artificial Intelligence has been evolving businesses across all industries.
 In the case of corporate law departments and law firms using AI to manage day-to-day tasks.

 With the legal market spearheading toward a more client-led industry, AI helps law professionals to put their clients first by using it through E-discovery, legal research, and litigation analysis to name a few.
 Increased efficiency means more time for getting to know clients and delivering their wants and needs.

 Organizations have to follow this trend.
-One mistake can lead to serious repercussions that can financially damage businesses and also lose clients' trust.
+One mistake can lead to serious repercussions that can financially damage businesses and also loss of clients' trust.

 5) Cloud-based Data Storage

 Everything that is happening right now is done online.
-Cloud-based adoption might have received a slow reception at first but the need for scalability due to the pandemic and the improvements on security have made organizations realize the value for it.
+Cloud-based adoption might have received a slow reception at first but the need for scalability due to the pandemic and the improvements in security have made organizations realize its value of it.